christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 There are many ways to install Python and its modules or packages: system package manager, python package managers, ...
 These package managers install packages in different directories.

-Moreover, the virtual environment managers will demultiply the number of directories in which packages can be found...
+Moreover, the virtual environment managers, as well as the `sudo` command, will demultiply the number of directories in which packages can be found...

 After a while, your system might be completely inconsistent.